 Feral cats are cats that live in the wild after their ancestors were domesticated.
-Cats were domesticated years ago, however, much of them are on their own to be free from owners.
+Cats were domesticated years ago, however, many of them are on their own to be free from owners.
 These cats are feral.
-Feral cats typically live in colonies or pack near places humans reside.
+Feral cats typically live in colonies or pack near places where humans reside.

 Difference between feral and Stray Cats

-Numerous people think the word feral to be synonymous with a stray cat.
-However, the fact is, stray cats were formerly domesticated and only live on the street as a result of abandonment.
+Numerous people think the word feral is synonymous with a stray cat.
+However, the fact is, that stray cats were formerly domesticated and only live on the street as a result of abandonment.
 Sometimes stray cats wind up in feral cat colonies and then acquire some feral characteristics in a bid to survive.

 Wildcats: Living in the wild